 - Many other types of packaged foods

-A quick way to spot added phosphorus is to look for phos in the ingredient list.
+A quick way to spot added phosphorus is to look for phosphates or "phos" in the ingredient list.
 Some examples include:

 - Phosphoric Acid